massiveinfinity/qa-assessment/README.md

   - log.html
   - output.xml
   - report.html
-  - Any screenshots if applicable
+  - Any screenshots or video recording for the running result

 Please make sure the submitted source files would be executable for us to run the test successfully.